-Being an open source project, it is by nature a cross-platform app with native apps for all the three major platforms including Windows, Mac, and Linux.
+Being an open-source project, it is by nature a cross-platform app with native apps for all the three major platforms including Windows, Mac, and Linux.
 The software was developed with the aim to make diagramming easy and accessible to everyone which it has achieved.

-Why should you opt for Pencil Project?
+Why You Should Opt for Pencil Project?

 The built-in collection of shapes is also good and includes general-purpose shapes, flowchart elements, desktop/web UI shapes, and Android and iOS GUI shapes.
 The software also lets you export in many different formats including PDF, PNG, SVG, and more.

 Supported Platforms: macOS, Windows, and Linux

 Just like Gliffy, Creately is yet another great web-based diagramming tool.
 It lets you create more than 50 different types of diagrams.
-It also supports real-time collaboration on projects.
-It has a very extensive library with examples for different kinds of diagrams.
+Creately also supports real-time collaboration on projects.
+It has a very extensive library with examples of different kinds of diagrams.

-Why should you opt for Creately?
+Why You Should Opt for Creately?

-The software also has plugins for various tools such as G Suite, JIRA and more.
+The software also has plugins for various tools such as G Suite, JIRA, and more.
 It is perfectly compatible with Visio files and can import and export files in the same format.
-It’s easy to understand and use interface when combined with above-mentioned features, make it a good Visio alternative.
+It’s easy to understand and use interface when combined with the above-mentioned features, make it a good Visio alternative.

 Supported Platforms: Windows, Linux, and macOS

 But, don’t think of MyDraw as a cheap knock-off of Visio because the look and feel are where the similarity ends.
 MyDraw brings a very clean and easy to navigate interface which is way better than the bloated interface of Visio.
 It comes with hundreds of free diagram templates to get you started.

-Why should you opt for MyDraw?
+Why You Should Opt for MyDraw?

 MyDraw is a cheap yet excellent alternative to Microsoft Visio.
-It brings the familiar ribbon UI which is used in all the Microsoft’s Office 365 apps.
-It is available for both macOS and Windows.
+It brings the familiar ribbon UI which is used in all Microsoft’s Office 365 apps.
+MyDraw is available for both macOS and Windows.
 It is also able to import and export files in Visio format (VSDX).